Assistance Dogs

 How much does an Assistance Dog cost?

-To purchase a green dog (a young dog who has had foundational training and is considered suitable for the role) may cost $10,000 to $15,000 - more in some instances.
+To purchase a candidate or green dog (a young dog who has had foundational training and is considered suitable for the role) may cost $5,000 to $10,000 - more in some instances.

 How long does the Program take?

 The length of the program varies based on the age of the dog and how much training is required for their role.
-A puppy may take 18 months to 2 years before they are ready to be certified.
+A puppy will likely take 18 months to 2 years before they are ready to be certified.
 A suitable adult dog, or green dog, may take 6 months.

 Click here to make a booking